Chapter 15 : The Ultimatum

 “Then let's go,” said Harry without another moment's delay.

 It swung open, and the two peered into a dark and empty flat.
 They stepped in, closing the door behind them to avoid any curiosity from any neighbors, and switched on the lights.
-Seeing that it was empty, they wondered about the flat, James calling out for Clancy.
-He found the bedroom quickly, and when he felt that deep and despairing feeling reach his stomach again, he headed for the closet.
-When he yanked it open, he knew his intuition was right.
-It was completely empty.
+Seeing that it was empty, they wandered about the flat, James calling out for Clancy.
+He quickly meandered to the bedroom, which James knew the location of from his night of intimacy with Clancy.
+He was grateful that Harry didn’t seem curious about James knowing the location of the bedroom.
+Harry was none the wiser that James previously a romantic relationship with the woman.

 “Dad,” James called to his father as he looked elsewhere in the flat, “she's gone.”